 What to do in Aveiro

-• Visit the Art Nouveau Museum, the Museum of Ílhavo, or the Vista Alegre Museum.
+- Visit the Art Nouveau Museum and the Museum of Ílhavo.

 How to get to Aveiro

-• Book a half day tour with a moliceiro cruise departing from Porto.
-This is by far the most convenient and fun way to visit Aveiro, as you will be picked up from your hotel in Porto and meet other like minded travelers along the way.
-You will also have the opportunity to visit Costa Nova.
+- You can also book a half day tour with a moliceiro cruise.
+This is a fun way to visit Aveiro, as you will meet other like minded travelers along the way.
+You will also visit Costa Nova.

-• Take the train from Porto.
-The train station is 15 / 20min walking distant from Aveiro’s city centre.
-This is perfectly doable and it is also the cheapest way to visit Aveiro, but you won’t have the flexibility to visit Costa Nova though.
+- Take the train from Porto.
+The train station is 15 / 20 minutes walking distant from Aveiro’s city centre.
+It is also the cheapest way to visit Aveiro, but you won’t have the flexibility to visit Costa Nova though.

 Douro Valley

-As you probably already noticed I have a love affair with Douro Valley as I keep writing about this marvellous wine region, and it is definitely one of the best day trips from Porto.
+As you probably already noticed I have a love affair with the Douro valley as I keep writing about this marvellous wine region, and it provides one of the best day trips from Porto.

-It is such an amazing day trip from Porto that I even wrote a detailed guide on how to plan your trip in Douro Valley where you’ll find loads of useful information.
-I recommend you to read that guide if you are planning to spend some time in this region.
+It is such an amazing day trip from Porto that I wrote a detailed guide on how to plan your trip to the Douro valley where you’ll find loads of useful information.
+I recommend you to read that guide if you are planning to visit this region.

 What to do in Douro Valley